 You can, for example, use descriptions of the student as clues, and let them find first names in the word search; or, you can list the first names in a list, and leave the last names to be searched in the word search:

 Are you looking for something more (inter)active?
 You can use this one!
 The idea is that students need to look for names of other students in the class.
 If they find one, they need to get up and start a conversation.
 So, it is the perfect way of getting to know each other.

 I could go on and on about ways to use word search puzzles in the class, but I’m guessing I don’t have to: by now, you’re probably thinking of some fun word search puzzles you can use in your class.

-So, how do you go about creating your own word searches?
-Well, BookWidgets has you covered, and makes it very quick and simple to create your own word search puzzles.
-All you have to do is enter some words (and optionally, their descriptions), and BookWidgets takes care of fitting the words together into a nice looking interactive word search puzzle.
-You can instantly send to your students' iPads, Chromebooks, or PCs.
+So, how to make your own word search puzzles?
+Well, BookWidgets has you covered with the word search puzzle maker.
+You can quickly and easily create your own puzzles.
+All you have to do is enter some words (and optionally, their descriptions), and BookWidgets takes care of fitting the words together into a nice-looking interactive word search puzzle.
+You can instantly send to your students’ iPads, Chromebooks, or PCs.

 Don’t have devices in your classroom, or do you like to play it old-school?
 Then you can just print BookWidgets’ word search puzzle straight from your browser.

 Ready to give it a shot?
 Just hit the button below, sign up, and start creating word search puzzles (and many other widget types with a free BookWidgets trial.